 Social Media Addiction

 One of the most prominent uses of technology today comes in the form of social media.
 The most popular social media apps, Twitter, Facebook, and Instagram, can be very addictive to children and teens alike.
 This is because social media is an instant source of interaction, stimulation, and validation, and is easily accessible on any smart phone.

 Social media addiction is marked by constant use of the phone, from the moment your child wakes up until they go to sleep at night.
 If your child is constantly posting “stories” on Facebook, Instagram, or Snapchat, and seems irritable when they are unable to use their phone, this can point to severe social media addiction.

 In extreme cases, it won’t simply be enough to take your child’s phone away—social media can count as a serious psychological addiction which should be treated properly with therapy or even hospitalization.
 Social media addiction treatment becoming relevant means more opportunities for teens to get treated throughout the country in partial hospitalization programs and intensive outpatient programs, recommended by doctors at Clear Recovery Center in California.

 Video Game Addiction

 Video game addiction is another serious problem that can develop in a child’s life.
 A majority of children play video games, especially young boys.
-Whether your child plays offline or online games with other people, video game addiction can be dangerous and affect your child’s ability to think critically, socialize, and do well in school.
+The recent statistics shows that whether your child plays offline or online games with other people, video game addiction can be dangerous and affect your child’s ability to think critically, socialize, and do well in school.